blaylockbk/Herbie/docs/_build/html/_sources/index.rst.txt

 There are two command-line tools for looking at GRIB file contents.

 1. *wgrib2* is a product of NOAA and can be installed via conda-forge in your environment (linux only).
-2. *grib_ls* ia a product of ECMWF and is a dependency of cfgrib.
+2. *grib_ls* is a product of ECMWF and is a dependency of cfgrib.
 This utility is included when you install cfgrib in your environment.

 For a sample GRIB2 file with precipitation data, below is the output using both tools